MatthewJM96/Hemlock-Revisited/README.md

 ### Requirements

 On any platform, therefore, CMake and Conan must be installed.
-Though probably unnecessary for CMake version 3.22 is required at minimum right now, I will perhaps relax this as I likely do not use features from the most recent versions.
+CMake version 3.22 is required at minimum right now.

 In the location where this codebase is cloned, one create a directory, `deps`, inside which the following must be installed:
 #### Dependencies Outside Conan